When Does Your Community Need a CPA for HOA Accounting?

 2. What Is Your Association’s Annual Revenue?

-Many states tie CPA requirements to revenue levels.
+Many states tie CPA requirements to revenue levels, and HOA financial audits are often mandated by state law.
+Many states specify thresholds that determine whether an HOA must conduct an audit, review, or compilation of financial statements.
 For example, Florida requires audits for associations with revenue of at least $500,000 and reviews for revenues between $300,000 and $499,999.

 If your association falls above your state’s threshold, a CPA is not optional.
 If you are below it, routine accounting support or a combination of HOA accounting software and bookkeeping may work.